DataDog/datadog-api-client-python/docs/v2/MetricsApi.md

 # **create_tag_configuration**
 > MetricTagConfigurationResponse create_tag_configuration(metric_name, body)

 Create and define a list of queryable tag keys for an existing count/gauge/rate/distribution metric.
-Optionally, include percentile aggregations on any distribution metric.
+Optionally, include percentile aggregations on any distribution metric or configure custom aggregations on any count, rate, or gauge metric.
 Can only be used with application keys of users with the `Manage Tags for Metrics` permission.

 ### Example